 Skip to content

-After installing DataFlux Func, since DataFlux Func itself requires third-party packages, these packages can be used directly in scripts without additional installation.
+After DataFlux Func is installed, since DataFlux Func itself requires third-party packages, these packages can be used directly in scripts without additional installation.

-The specific list of pre-installed third-party packages can be viewed in the "Manage / PIP Tools" section, where those marked as Yes in the "Built-in" column are the pre-installed third-party packages.
+The specific list of pre-installed third-party packages can be viewed in 'Manage / PIP Tool' , where the 'Built-in' column marked as Yes indicates pre-installed third-party packages.

-If users need to install additional third-party packages, they can also do so in the "Manage / PIP Tools" section.
+If users need to install additional third-party packages, they can also do so in 'Manage / PIP Tool' .

-If the DataFlux Func that requires extra third-party packages can directly access the public network, then it can use the built-in "PIP Tool" for installation.
+If the DataFlux Func that requires additional third-party packages can directly access the internet, you can use the built-in 'PIP Tool' to install them.

 enable-pip-tool.png